Prathee07/chocolate_house_l7/README.md

 ● Customer flavor suggestions and allergy concerns

 # Setup
-Make sure that u have Python 3.6 or later and SQLlite will be installed along with it if we have python where , it can be verified using the command in command prompt as
+Make sure that u have Python 3.6 or later and SQLlite ,which will be installed along with it if we have python where it can be verified using the command in command prompt as

 python --version